(The photos in this post are of house #1 and the house I am writing about in this post)

 In the midst of my procrastination I came upon a previously viewed mid century that I decided at that moment we should look at because maybe it had potential I just couldn’t fully realize yet.
 Please keep in mind that we weren’t really looking for a home and this was just me procrastinating real work.
 Kelly agreed to look at it and in my quick search to find a local realtor I saw a home that had just been listed within the past two hours.
 This wasn’t just any home…it was MY home.
 It was THE home I had waited for all my life.
 I am not prone to exaggerating or high emotions AT ALL.

 When I saw this home I burst into tears and had never felt this emotional connection to a property (let along photos of a property) in my life.
-Unfortunately for me my husband Kelly was on an hour long conference call and he was not about to risk his job for his antsy and hormonal wife.
+Unfortunately for me my husband Kelly was on an hour long conference call and he was not about to risk his job for his antsy and passionate wife.
 I had no choice but to take matters into my own hands (keep in mind he wouldn’t get off the phone and the clock was ticking).
 I instantly texted about 20 local friends asking if anyone was interested (or knew of anyone interested) in buying our house.
 Yes, I did.
 I then proceeded to find a local Realtor and set up an appointment for that day.

-When Kelly (finally) got off the phone I told him to sit down and just look at the house.
+When Kelly (finally) got off the phone I asked him to sit down and just look at the house.
 I told him this was our house.
 I knew it didn’t make sense, we weren’t looking for a new house, the bedrooms weren’t’ right etc.…THIS was our home.
 Kelly agreed and said we should set up an appointment.
 I told him he was so lucky to be married to me because we already had one and we needed to leave in 30 minutes.
 I like to think of myself as proactive.

 We took the kids to look at the this mid century, untouched, masterpiece surrounded by 2.3 acres of woods and we made a full price offer before leaving.
 We hadn’t called our bank, thought it through or have a buyer for our home.
 It was our home and that is all we knew.
 The next day the final offer was submitted, we wrote the owners and gave them a photo of our family, we had our loan approval and we had a buyer for our home.
 Did you read that…we had a buyer for our home.
 All of this within 24 hours.
 This home was everything that we didn’t even know we were needing.
 It was rest and dreaming.
 If God’s hand was ever on a decision in our life this had to be it.
 Right?